adrianfurlanc/Videoconsola-CSS/README.md

 1. Clone the git repository
 2. Install the ```Pretendo.ttf``` file.
 3. Open the website in Google Chrome.
+4. Use Visual Studio Live Server to be able to listen to Audio files.

 ## Audio
 Click buttons to listen to sounds of Super Mario Bros Nintendo game.